prasannax1/starships/README.md

 ### Structure

-Even though it resembles a starship with its structure of saucer - secondary hull - warp nacelle design, the *Dove* is actually a very large yacht.
+The *Dove* class also uses the ICP large chassis design.

 The Saucer section contains the cockpit and main deflector at the front, followed by a circular corridor surrounding a pantry area to exit into the engineering room aft.
 The outer side of the corridor has 4 luxury rooms, two on either side.

 The engineering section contains the main warp core and transporters.

-### Deployment

-The *Exodus* holds 3 *Dove* class yachts in the lower hangar of section 0.

 ## Relative scale of ships